A Answers (4)

 In people with atrial fibrillation who have been maintaining a normal heart rate, or sinus rhythm, decongestants can cause the atrial fibrillation to return.

-Douglas Severance, Family Medicine, answeredIf you have atrial fibrillation, ask your doctor before taking cold medicine or any over-the-counter (OTC) or prescription medications.
+Douglas Severance, MD, Family Medicine, answeredIf you have atrial fibrillation, ask your doctor before taking cold medicine or any over-the-counter (OTC) or prescription medications.
 The reason is that some OTC medications can interact with the anti-arrhythmic medication you may be taking.
 Also, cold medicines (OTC and prescription) that contain pseudoephedrine act as stimulants and may worsen atrial fibrillation.
 When you take a decongestant, the medication narrows your blood vessels.
 This makes it hard for blood to flow through the narrowed vessels and can result in high blood pressure.
 Some decongestants can cause your high blood pressure medication to be less effective.
 Medications to watch out for if you have atrial fibrillation include:

 -Sudafed PE (phenylephrine)